OCB7D2D/OcbElectricityOverhaul/README.md

 - Prioritize renewable energy before using gasoline
 - Additional grid demand/supply and charge statistics
 - Batteries are all charged/discharged when in a bank
+- Solar power gradually fades in and out at dawn and dusk
+- Decide from which upstream power types to charge batteries

 <p>
     <img src="Screens/game-stats-generator.jpg" alt="Blocks shown in-game" align="left" height="400"/>